 Just like keys in the physical world, ssh keys are used to unlock and gain access to systems and services.
 They work with clever bits of cryptography that let you authenticate with two small files, your private key and your public key.
 The public key is something that you can send to systems and people which will let them grant you access without allowing them to be able to impersonate you.
 You can think of this as analogous to a lock in the key-and-lock analogy.
 Your private key should be kept secret and kept only on computers that you control.
 This is your key in the key-and-lock analogy.

-• using ssh to connect to a remote computer to execute commands
+to connect to a remote computer to execute commands - using

 How to practice